 Circadin is indicated as monotherapy for the short-term treatment of primary insomnia characterized by poor quality of sleep in patients who are aged 55 or over.
 'Primary' means that the insomnia does not have any identified cause, including any medical, mental, or environmental cause.

-The recommended dose of Circadin is one tablet a day, taken one to two hours before bedtime and after food.
+The recommended dose of Circadin is one tablet per day, taken one to two hours before bedtime, preferably after a meal.
 This dose can be continued for up to 13 weeks.
-The tablets are prolonged-release, meaning that melatonin is released slowly over a few hours, mimicking the natural production of melatonin in the body.
+The tablets are prolonged-release, meaning that melatonin is released slowly over several hours, mimicking the body's natural production of melatonin.

 The risks of Circadin include common side effects and specific considerations like drowsiness and alcohol consumption.
-Below, we detail these side effects for a better understanding of potential reactions to this medication.
+Below, we outline these side effects to provide a better understanding of potential reactions to this medication.

-Circadin can cause drowsiness, so it should be used with caution if this could pose a risk to safety, including in people who need to drive or use machines.
+Circadin can cause drowsiness, so it should be used with caution if it could pose a risk to safety, including in individuals who need to drive or operate machinery.
 Patients should avoid alcohol before, during, and after taking Circadin.

-The European Commission granted a marketing authorization for Circadin on 29 June 2007.
+The European Commission granted marketing authorisation for Circadin on 29 June 2007.
 Although Circadin has only been shown to have a small effect in a relatively small number of patients, its benefits are considered greater than its risks.

 In summary, Circadin is specifically used for the short-term treatment of primary insomnia in patients aged 55 years or over.
-Circadin works by mimicking the natural production of melatonin in the body, helping to improve sleep quality.
+Circadin works by mimicking the body's natural production of melatonin, helping to improve sleep quality.
 The treatment is administered as a prolonged-release tablet taken one to two hours before bedtime and has been approved by the European Commission due to its benefits outweighing the risks.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.